 Sous Vide cooking is marvelous.
-Similar to a slow cooker, it does the work for you during the day, so you can save your precious time for other things….like lifting heavy barbells, working, taking care of the kids, or whatever strikes your fancy.
+Similar to a slow cooker, it does the work for you during the day, so you can save your precious time for other things...like lifting heavy barbells, working, taking care of the kids, or whatever strikes your fancy.
 Thanks to a genius invention called the Nomiku, sous vide is now affordable and accessible for the home cook.
-It allows you to make incredible recipes without spending much time in the kitchen, like these sous vide pork chops rubbed with garlic and herbs.
+It allows you to make incredible recipes without spending much time in the kitchen.
+These sous vide pork chops rubbed with garlic and herbs are a cinch to make and taste like you spent hours preparing them.

 I have a Foodsaver for vacuum sealing the meat, but a ziplock bag squeezed of all the air after it's submerged in water will work fine, too.